-NOTE: The naming QoE Measurement is used in NG, Xn, and interfaces between OAM and RAN.
+NOTE: The naming QoE Measurement is used in NG, Xn, and interfaces between the OAM and thegNB.
 In the Uu interface, the naming application layer measurement is used and it is equal to QoE Measurement.

+The QoE Measurement Collection function can support two types of QoE measurements:

+- OAM-QoE measurements;

+- RAN Visible QoE measurements.

+The QoE Measurement Collection function can support two types of QoE reports:

+- OAM-QoE reports, for reporting OAM-QoE measurements from the UE to the MCE;

+- RAN Visible QoE reports, for reporting RAN Visible QoE measurements from the UE to the gNB.

 A TP on 38.331 is as follows: